- Family Meeting for Planning

 4. ORDER COFFIN

 A ‘rigid, combustible, leak-proof closed container’ (coffin or casket) is required for either burial or cremation.
 This can be made locally from any kind of wood, including particle board or plywood.
-The Society has several ready-made simple coffins; to see them, phone Gloria at 358 2253.
+Last Wishes keeps several in store; to see them, phone Gloria at 358 2253.

 The Society can also provide names of local woodworkers who keep materials at hand.
 Alternatively, a coffin can be obtained from a commercial provider.